 - The name of the customer or visitor.
 If there is more than one person, then you can record the name of the ‘lead member’ of the group and the number of people in the group

 - A contact phone number for each customer or visitor, or for the lead member of a group of people

 - Date of visit, arrival time and, where possible, departure time

-- Advise them that this information will only be used where necessary to help stop the spread of COVID-19
+- Advising visitors that this information will only be used where necessary to help stop the spread of COVID-19

 - The accuracy of the information provided will be the responsibility of the individual who provides it.
-You do not have to verify an individual’s identity for NHS Test and Trace purposes
+Venue operators do not have to verify an individual’s identity for NHS Test and Trace purposes

-- If a customer or visitor informs you that they do not want their details shared for the purposes of NHS Test and Trace, they can choose to opt out, and if they do so you should not share their information used for booking purposes with NHS Test and Trace
+- If a customer or visitor says that they do not want their details shared for the purposes of NHS Test and Trace, they can choose to opt out, and if they do so venue operators should not share their information used for booking purposes with NHS Test and Trace

 Following the above advice should help you to stay safe whilst operating your business during the current pandemic.
 We encourage everyone to adhere to this as best they can.
 Stay safe.